THEXN/TShock/Home.md

-Welcome to the TShock wiki!
+Welcome to the Terraria Shock modification wiki.